GeertHauwaerts/bunnycdn-purge-perma-cache/README.md

 ## About

 This app is a REST API to purge files from the [BunnyCDN](https://bunnycdn.com) Perma-Cache.
+The app will first remove the files from the Perma-Cache and then issue a purge requests.
+This will ensure that a subsequent request will be fetched from the pullzone.

 ## Installation